lightblue-platform/lightblue-docs-developer/modules_and_packages/README.md

 * `config`: provides an implementation of the configuration management layer using JSON configuration files.

+And in the `lightblue-mongo` repo:
-* `mongo/metadata`: provide the MongoDB implementation of metadata components.
+* `metadata`: provide the MongoDB implementation of metadata components.

-* `mongo/crud`: provide the MongoDB implementation of CRUD components.
+* `crud`: provide the MongoDB implementation of CRUD components.

 Once these extensions are in place, classes that configure lightblue components and wire them together should be developed.
 The `config`